 This room is the historic heart of the Museum.
 When it opened in March 1908, the Museum consisted of just this room for display and an attached hall for social gatherings.
-A photograph taken at the opening shows the walls already partly hung with portraits of early settlers.
-Within a decade the portrait display covered every wall surface, from floor to ceiling.
+At this time the walls were only partly hung.
+Within a decade of opening the portraits covered every wall surface from floor to ceiling.

 Together the assembled pictures made a stunning visual memorial to Otago’s pioneers.
 Stern Presbyterian faces glowered down from the walls as their descendants trooped through to pay tribute to the patriarchs and matriarchs of the early settlement.
 This room was much like the ancestral embodiment of a Maori meeting house – the whare tipuna of the Scottish settlers.
 Its purpose was neatly summarised by the Otago Early Settlers Association motto: ‘Reanimate Otago’s Pioneers to fame undying through the dying years.’